syncfusion-content/ej2-react-docs/ej2-react/drop-down-list/style.md

 ---
 layout: post
-title: Style in React Drop down list component | Syncfusion
+title: Style in React Dropdown List Component | Syncfusion
-description: Learn here all about Style in Syncfusion React Drop down list component of Syncfusion Essential JS 2 and more.
+description: Learn here all about style in Syncfusion Essential React Dropdown List component, it's elements and more details.
 control: Style
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Style in React Drop down list component
+# Style in React Dropdown List Component

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.